LyonSyonII/Polyglot/README.md

     add("5", "6")
     // Return: "56"

-Note that all args of `add` must be of the same type, as `Addable` is defined with the first argument.
+Note that all args of `add` must be of the same type, as `Addable`'s type is defined with the first argument.

+#### Enum defined generics
-If you want to define an implementation for all the possible combinations of the types, use the enum as the type of the arguments.
+If you want to define an implementation for all the possible combinations of types, use an enum as the type of the arguments.

     fn add(a: int|str, b: int|str): str
         a + b